inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 Raster data is different from vector data.
 While vector data has discrete features constructed out of vertices, and perhaps connected with lines and/or areas; raster data, is like an image.
-Although it may portray various properties of objects in the real world, these objects don’t exist as separate objects; rather, they are represented using pixels or cells of various different numerical values.
+Although it may portray various properties of objects in the real world, these objects don't exist as separate objects; rather, they are represented using pixels or cells of various different numerical values.
 These values can be real and represent different characteristics of the geography, such as water depth or amount of volcanic